A Low-Complexity Graph-Based LMMSE Receiver for MIMO ISI Channels with M-QAM Modulation: LLR EXCHANGE ALGORITHM COMPATIBLE WITH THE GRAPH APPROACH

-where $S_{q,0} \; (S_{q,1})$ denotes the subset of the modulation alphabet $S$ with symbols whose $q^{th}$ bit is $0 \; (1)$, and $p(x_{k,j} = s)$'s are the \textit{a priori} symbol probability for the $k^{th}$ transmitted symbol from the $j^{th}$ antenna.
-Using Bayes Rule~\cite{Bertsekas2002}, (\ref{eqn:LLR_WP_long}) can be rewritten by considering the Gaussian assumption in (\ref{eqn:WP_x_hat}) as
+\end{footnotesize}for $q=1,2, \ldots ,b$ where $S_{q,0} \; (S_{q,1})$ denotes the subset of the modulation alphabet $S$ with symbols whose $q^{th}$ bit is $0 \; (1)$, and $p(x_{k,j} = s)$'s are the \textit{a priori} symbol probability for the $k^{th}$ transmitted symbol from the $j^{th}$ antenna.
+Using Bayes Rule~\cite{Bertsekas2002}, $L_E(c_{k,j}^q)$ is rewritten by considering the Gaussian assumption in (\ref{eqn:WP_x_hat}) as \begin{footnotesize}